jtj/srcclr_gradle_training_lab/README.md

 ##Lab Requirements
 #####To use this lab you will need
-1. Git and Gradle running on your laptop.
+* 1. Git and Gradle running on your laptop.
-2. A srcclr account (signup on https://www.sourceclear.com)
+* 2. A srcclr account (signup on https://www.sourceclear.com)
-3. An Auth Token (NEED LINK TO INSTRUCTIONS HERE.)
+* 3. An Auth Token
+    * 3.1 ([Login](https://srcclr.com)) to SourceClear and select the team you want to setup the Gradle plugin in, and then select Agents > New Agent > Gradle (Under "Scan Automatically").
+    * 3.2 Once you have entered the Gradle plugin setup page, click the "Create Authentication Token" button.
+    * 3.3 Copy and paste the Auth Token someplace where you can easily retrieve it for later in this tutorial.

 #Step 1) Set up a web application that has a known vulnerability